berkmahim/Minimum-Enclosing-Circle/README.md

 # Minimum-Enclosing-Circle
-the program draws the smallest circle enclosing the given points with OpenGL in c.
+The program draws the smallest circle enclosing the given points with OpenGL in c.